bandrewk/tinystatus/README.md

 There are also `http4`, `http6`, `ping4`, `ping6`, `port4`, `port6` for IPv4 or IPv6 only check.
 Note: `port4` and `port6` require OpenBSD `nc` binary.

+## Telegram outages notification

+Open `tinystatus` and set `telegramBotToken` and `telegramChatId`.

+In case of an outage the bot will notify the given chat.